Table of Contents

 In terms of banking currency, you can’t operate a bank account in Mauritian currency with your authorised company.

-2. Business scope of Authorised Company in Mauritius
+The business scope of Authorised Company in Mauritius

-Understanding what advantages an authorised company may bring, you’ll also need to acknowledge its business scope – what it can and cannot do.
+To understand what advantages an authorised company may bring, you’ll also need to acknowledge its business scope – what it can and cannot do.

 An authorised company in Mauritius can be commonly used for: